Commentary

 I worked with and admired a lot

-of singers over the years but David was much more than that.
+of singers over the years but David was much more What is less well-known is the

 amount of sacrifice we all had to make then so we could devote ourselves to our